City of Boroondara

 |$650 - $799||5,912||8.3||10.5|

 |$1,000 - $1,249||8,722||12.2||13.4|

 |$3,000 or more||5,232||7.3||4.7|

 Please refer to specific data notes for more information

 Analysis of the individual income levels in the City of Boroondara in 2016 compared to Victoria shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) and a similar proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in the City of Boroondara and Victoria were:
+The major differences between the weekly income of the local workers in the City of Boroondara and Victoria were:

 - A larger percentage of local workers who earned $3,000 or more (7.3% compared to 4.7%)